svelte-society/svelte.london/src/lib/copy/events/about.md

 Whether you're new to Svelte or an experienced developer, our events provide valuable learning opportunities and meaningful connections with like-minded developers.

+## Next Event

+We use Guild for our event coordination, you can see previous and upcoming events there.